-EDUC 694/Internship I ELEM 522/Methods of teaching Math & Science in an inclusive classroom ECED 620/ Multicultural and Social Foundations of Emergent and Early Literacy Spring I 9 cr.
+ECED 620/ Multicultural and Social Foundations of Emergent and Early Literacy Spring 9 cr.

-ECED 560/ Curriculum Experiences for Young Children in the Inclusive Classroom

 ELEM 690/Student Teaching Seminar

 ECED 695/Internship II

 M.Ed. (optional add-on):

-This M.Ed. program option is available only to those students who have successfully completed the Post-Baccalaureate Certification Program in Elementary and Early Childhood Education offered at the Department of Elementary and Early Childhood Education at TCNJ.
+This M.Ed. program option is available only to those students who have successfully completed the Post-Baccalaureate Certification Program in Early Childhood and Elementary Education offered at the Department of Elementary and Early Childhood Education at TCNJ.
 Since this is an add-on option, the students will be taking 9 additional credits to the certificate program making a total of 36 cr.
 Admission requirement:

 Successful completion of the Post-Baccalaureate Certification Program in Elementary and Early Childhood Education Minimum GPA: 3.0 Required courses: (where there is an option listed, departmental consent is required) - 1.
 ESLM 577 Sociolinguistics and Cultural foundations - 2.
-EDFN 508 Research Methods OR ECED 687 Faculty student mentored research 3.
-SPED elective choice: (pick one) EDUC 513 Collaboration, Consultation and Partnerships EDUC 614 Creating and Sustaining Classroom Communities 4.
+EDFN 508 Research Methods OR ECED 687 Faculty student mentored research - 3.
+SPED elective choice: (pick one) EDUC 513 Collaboration, Consultation and Partnerships - EDUC 614 Creating and Sustaining Classroom Communities - 4.
 ELEM/ECED 700 Comprehensive exam Graduate Certificate in Environmental Sustainability Education Admissions Requirements Practicing teachers across the preK-12 spectrum can enhance their instruction with this interdisciplinary graduate certificate.
 This program helps teachers to deepen their content knowledge in Environmental Sustainability Education (ESE) and develop the skills and tools they need to become green leaders in their schools.
 This four-course graduate certificate is designed for practicing preK-12 teachers who wish to transform their teaching practice with interdisciplinary perspectives on Environmental Sustainability Education.
 Coursework is focused on applying knowledge and designing solutions to many of the challenges we face in our classrooms and in the world.
 Courses in this program are all offered using a hybrid format including face-to-face instruction alongside asynchronous and synchronous remote learning modules.
-Required courses (12 credits) ESED 501: Environmental Science for Teachers and Leaders ESED 520: EcoJustice and Socioscientific Issues ESED 600: Equity, Diversity, and Inclusion in Environmental Sustainability Education STEM 641: Biotechnology Systems and Sustainable Design
+Required courses (12 credits) ESED 501: Environmental Science for Teachers and Leaders ESED 520: EcoJustice and Socioscientific Issues 600: Equity, Diversity, and Inclusion in Environmental Sustainability Education STEM 641: Biotechnology Systems and Sustainable Design